Bobby Winkles, former Arizona St baseball coach, dies at 90

 Winkles was a charter member of the College Baseball Hall of Fame and coached such stars as Reggie Jackson, Rick Monday, Sal Bando, Larry Gura and Gary Gentry.
 Arizona State retired his No. 1 jersey in 1972 and the field at Packard Stadium was dedicated in his honor in 2001.

 Winkles went on to manage four years in the majors, going 170-213 in stints with the California Angeles and Oakland Athletics from 1973-78.

+“A great baseball man,” tweeted Bobby Valentine, a former major league player and manager.
+“ASU and Cal Angles.
+I played for him in 1973.
+First modern day Collage coach to go straight to MLB.
+Had one platform.
+Speed up the game!!!
+Too bad the leaders didn’t follow him!!
+RIP Bobby.”

-He also spent several seasons in assorted coaching roles with the San Francisco Giants, Chicago White Sox and Montreal Expos.
+Winkles also spent several seasons in assorted coaching roles with the San Francisco Giants, Chicago White Sox and Montreal Expos.
+He was a broadcaster with the Expos, too.

 From Swifton, Arkansas, Winkles starred as an infielder and studied philosophy at Illinois Wesleyan University, then played in the White Sox’s farm system from 1951-58 before taking over the Sun Devils,